 Guest Post By Elaine Bennett

 As the COVID-19 pandemic is sweeping around the globe, many companies are sending employees to work remotely.
 If you have never worked from home before, entering your “new normal” may be stressful for you.
-Given that, it is not surprising that many employees forget about the importance of data security while working remotely.
+Given that, it is not surprising that many employees forget about the importance of data security steps while working remotely.

 Here are six data security steps to take while working remotely.